Welcome to my professional Web page |

 a WITP summer research symposium at the end of August at which undergraduate

-and graduate students from U of Manitoba
+and graduate students from the U of

-and U of Winnipeg presented their work
+Manitoba and U of Winnipeg

-to other students and professors;
+presented their work to other students and professors;

 · preparing